Glmark2

 You can install it with dnf -y install glmark2

-glmark2 is best started from a terminal because that's where it outputs the results.
-It will by default render to a 800x600 window.
+glmark2 will by default render in a tiny 800x600 window.
 You may want to use the -s

 argument to change that to something like glmark2 -s 1920x1050

-glmark2 will, after drawing simple animations on the screen while never loading a GPU like the RX570 more than 25% at 1920x1080, have filled the terminal with some results which do not really tell you anything.
-The frames-per-seconds numbers will be in the many hundreds. glmark2 does produce a "glmark2 Score" but this will also not tell you much.
-For example, a RX 570 at 1920x1050 scores 528 and a Intel HD 5500 integrated GPU scores 427.
-While somewhat apart they are much closer than they are in more meaningful benchmarks.
+glmark2, after drawing simple animations on the screen — while never loading a GPU like the RX570 more than 25% at 1920x1080 — will have filled the terminal with some results which do not really tell you much.
+The frames-per-second numbers will be in the many hundreds if you have a relatively modern graphics card/chip. glmark2 does produce a glmark2 Score, but being apparently only FPS-based, this score will also not tell you much.
+For example, an AMD Radeon™ RX 570 at 1920x1050 resolution scores 528, while an Intel HD 5500 integrated GPU scores 427.
+Although somewhat apart, they are much closer than they would be in more fully-featured benchmarks.

-The reason glmark2's scores for low-end and high-end GPUs are relatively close has to do with how much, or little, stress it places on the GPU.
-A Intel iGPU at 90% load does not perform all that differently from a RX 570 at 25% of it's capacity.
-There appears to be a limitation in either glmark2 or Mesa which limits GPU utilization above a certain FPS.
+The reason glmark2's scores for low-end and high-end GPUs are so close has to do with the amount of stress it places on the GPU.
+An Intel iGPU at 90% load does not perform all that differently from an RX 570 at 25% of its capacity.
+There appears to be a limitation in either glmark2 or Mesa which limits GPU utilization above a certain framerate (meaning it doesn't even try to achieve higher FPS).

 Other variants